Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Learning tax: accumulated ineffective updates and their consequences

-\paragraph{(1) Loss of Reasoning Chain Consistency: Intermediate Steps More Likely to Contradict Each Other.} Ineffective updates disrupt token-level/step-level consistency constraints, causing the model to exhibit more logical leaps, contradictions, or unnecessary reasoning branches in long-chain reasoning.
+\paragraph{(1) Reasoning-chain consistency is lost: intermediate steps contradict each other more often.} Ineffective updates damage token-level or step-level consistency constraints, causing more logical jumps, contradictions, and unnecessary reasoning branches in long-chain reasoning.

-\paragraph{(2) Difficulty Forming Self-Correction Loops: Same Errors Repeatedly Occur.} If updates cannot be precisely attributed to erroneous tokens/steps, the model struggles to establish a stable "error detection–correction" mechanism, causing the same errors to repeatedly occur after training.
-This leads to processes being untrustworthy and difficult to eliminate with minimal additional training.
+\paragraph{(2) Stable self-correction loops are harder to form: the same errors recur.} If updates cannot be accurately attributed to erroneous tokens or steps, the model struggles to establish a stable error-detection and correction mechanism.
+The same errors then recur after training, making the reasoning process less trustworthy and difficult to repair with a small amount of additional training.

-\paragraph{Summary.} In conclusion, learning tax is not merely a waste of computational resources; its long-term accumulation contaminates optimizer statistics, triggers clipping feedback, induces entropy collapse and reward hacking, exacerbates catastrophic forgetting, and ultimately leads to a decline in model capability, generalization, and version stability.
-This phenomenon provides a unified mechanism perspective for understanding training instability and low sample efficiency in long-range reasoning scenarios and offers a motivation for the design of process-level credit allocation or intra-group consistent weighting strategies.
+\paragraph{Summary.} The learning tax is not merely a waste of compute.
+Its long-term accumulation contaminates optimizer statistics, triggers clipping feedback, induces entropy collapse and reward hacking, exacerbates catastrophic forgetting, and ultimately degrades model capability, generalization, and version stability.
+This phenomenon provides a unified mechanism for understanding training instability and low sample efficiency in long-horizon reasoning, and motivates the design of process-level credit assignment or within-group consistent weighting strategies.